 What Is Liability Insurance For Therapist?

-Therapy requires responsibility as therapists must weigh out multiple factors before deciding what course of intervention would best serve their patients’ needs.
-At the same time, they also need to protect themselves legally against any potential mishaps which can occur during therapy sessions.
+Therapy requires sound judgement as therapists must weigh multiple factors before deciding what course of intervention would best serve their patients’ needs.
+At the same time, they also need to protect themselves legally against any perceived mishaps which might occur in the course of treatment.

-Liability insurance for physical therapists is also equally important.
-Take the Walker v.
-Segura Jr example.
-According to the Cook Country Record, a physical therapy clinic was sued for negligence and malpractice.
-In this case, the patient was receiving treatment for back and foot pain.
-The patient eventually sustained a fraction and required surgery.
-This led them to sue the clinic.
+Liability insurance for physical therapists is equally important.
+Take the case of Walker v.
+Segura Jr., for example.
+As reported in the Cook Country Record, in the course of receiving therapy, a patient eventually sustained a fracture that required surgery.
+This led them to sue the physical therapy clinic.

-Cases like the above mentioned are quite common.
+Cases like this are not uncommon.
 This is why physical therapy liability insurance is necessary.

 Who Needs It?

 We should note that liability insurance is important for a wide range of therapists.
 These include:

 - Behavioral therapists

 - Child therapists

 - School therapists